-Planning is essential for implementing the VESL/Industrial and Technology/Automotive Service Careers course in the classroom and meeting student needs successfully.
+Planning is essential for implementation of the VESL Health Careers course in the classroom and meeting student needs successfully.
 Implementation involves assessing student needs, identifying learning objectives, planning lessons to address those learning objectives, and monitoring student progress in acquiring the competencies of the course.